Cervical mucus after ovulation typically becomes thicker, less abundant, and creamy or sticky as fertility declines.

 What changes in cervical mucus occur after ovulation?

 After ovulation, cervical mucus becomes thicker, less abundant, and changes from clear and stretchy to creamy or sticky.
-This shift is caused by rising progesterone levels and signals the end of the fertile window.
+This shift is caused mainly by rising progesterone levels and signals that the fertile window is closing.

 How does cervical mucus after ovulation indicate fertility status?

-The thicker, opaque, and sticky cervical mucus after ovulation acts as a barrier to sperm.
-These changes indicate that fertility is declining and that the chance of conception is low during this phase.
+The thicker, opaque, and sticky cervical mucus after ovulation is less supportive of sperm movement.
+These changes indicate that fertility is declining and that the chance of conception is lower during this phase.

 Why does cervical mucus texture change after ovulation?